 Student Services Building

 A majority of Walters State students receive financial aid to help pay for college.
-A variety of resources are available from federal, state institutional and private sources including grants scholarships, loans and work study programs.
+A variety of resources are available from federal, state institutional and private sources including grants, scholarships and work study programs.
 One of the first steps in the financial aid process is filling out the Free Application for Federal Students Aid (FAFSA).

-Apply Now!
-The 2013-2014 FAFSA application is available.
+The 2014-2015 FAFSA application is available.
 This application must be completed each year as it is required for all federal and state programs, including the Tennessee Lottery Scholarship.

-If applying early, prior to completing your 2012 federal tax return, you can complete the application using "estimated" income information.
-However, you will be required to log back into the FAFSA and update your application with accurate income and tax information when available.
+If applying early prior to completing your 2013 federal tax return, you can complete the application using "estimated" income information.
+However, the application must be updated with accurate data after the tax return is filed.

 Reminder the FAFSA is a free application!